CreativePenguin/newbie-ed-2018/README.md

 [Install JDK](https://www.oracle.com/technetwork/java/javase/downloads/jdk11-downloads-5066655.html) A direct link to the jdk

-[Install Visual Studio](https://wpilib.screenstepslive.com/s/currentCS/m/79833/l/932382-installing-vs-code) Visual Studio is the IDE that we use *uses alpha-test installation, should be updated*
+[Install Visual Studio](https://wpilib.screenstepslive.com/s/currentCS/m/79833/l/932382-installing-vs-code) Visual Studio is the IDE that we use

 [Install First Update Suite](https://wpilib.screenstepslive.com/s/currentCS/m/java/l/1027503-installing-c-and-java-development-tools-for-frc) FIRST Update Suite gives you the proper applications to use robot code

 [Install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) Git gives you access to all the git commands, thereby letting you add files to our github repository

-[Install Labview](https://wpilib.screenstepslive.com/s/currentCS/m/labview/l/145005-installing-labview-for-frc-2018-labview-only) Labview is a type of coding language that can also be used to program the robot *Needs to be updated for 2019*
+[Install Labview](https://wpilib.screenstepslive.com/s/currentCS/m/labview/l/145005-installing-labview-for-frc-2018-labview-only) Labview is a type of coding language that can also be used to program the robot

 ### Libraries to Install